nansencenter/openwind/README.md

 where
 - s is a filename (string) or a corresponding Nansat object containing NRCS in VV polarisation.
 The SAR Nansat object should preferrably be resized to pixels at least 200 m size, but presently only non-reprojected SAR images are supported.

 - w is a filename (string) or a corresponding Nansat object containing wind direction (U10 and V10), or an integer indicating constant wind direction (0 from North, 90 from East etc).
+If winddir is not given, OpenWind tries to download NCEP GFS model wind for the time of the SAR image.

 ```
 >>> plt = s.plot() # to plot SAR wind overlaid wind vectors.